hynek/structlog/docs/standard-library.rst

 Concrete Bound Logger
 ---------------------

-To make structlog's behavior less magicy, it ships with a standard library-specific wrapper class that has an explicit API instead of improvising: :class:`structlog.stdlib.BoundLogger`.
+To make ``structlog``'s behavior less magicy, it ships with a standard library-specific wrapper class that has an explicit API instead of improvising: :class:`structlog.stdlib.BoundLogger`.
 It behaves exactly like the generic :class:`structlog.BoundLogger` except:

 - it's slightly faster due to less overhead,